tobice/export-map-my-run/README.md

-# Export TCX workouts from MapMyRun
+# Export TCX GPS files from MapMyRun

 How to use: